 Keeping and living in an inherited home is generally the simplest option.
 You don’t usually have to worry about additional taxes if you inherit a house and live in it.
+(You also don't have to worry about the due-on-sale clause.)
 But living arrangements could become complicated if you inherit a property with multiple others and not everyone agrees on who should live in the house.

 Selling an inherited house could result in a big financial gain, but there are multiple financial considerations to take before selling.
 For example, an inherited house with a lien could require you to pay off debts before selling.
 Selling could also require you to pay capital gains tax, though living in the house for a couple of years before selling could help you avoid it.
 A house that you inherited with other people also requires you to be in agreement with them on what to do.